SolomonAyuba/student-record-system/README.md

-**NB:** This project was initiated using IntelliJ IDEA CLion IDE.
+This project was initiated using CLion IDE.
 An open-source IDE of JetBrains (https://www.jetbrains.com/clion/).

 **Project Title: Student Record System**.